 As the documentary shows Pardeep's response to his father's killing was surprising.
 He reached out to the ex-far right extremist Arno Michaelis.
 He sought to understand Wade Page, the man who took away his father.
 He met and became friends with Arno Michaelis whose own background included similar violence and extremist ideology.

 At one point toward the end of the film, Pardeep and Arno are talking.
 Arno says he sees a lot of himself in Wade Page.
 He goes on to explain that if he hadn't chosen another path, he himself could've acted in a similar fashion.
 He'd have become a killer.
 What Pardeep said next struck me.
 It was a variation of what I've been desperately trying to articulate:

 "It doesn't surprise me that Arno sees himself in Wade Page.
 What surprises me is that we - [meaning all of us] - don't see ourselves in Wade Page.
 When we don't see ourselves in that person, then we lose our ability to do anything about it."

 So why attempt to understand monsters?
 Because they're our monsters.
 Let me be clear: I'm entirely uninterested in understanding how men like Michael Adebolajo, Salman Abedi, Thomas Mair become extremists.
-But I do know that by distancing that pathology from ourselves the way we do - calling them inhuman, monsters, lunatics, supposed products of some inherently violent religion or culture - we end up abdicating our own responsibility.
+But I do know that by distancing that pathology from ourselves the way we do - using distancing terminology such as inhuman, monster, lunatic, or as supposed products of some foreign and inherently violent religion or culture - we end up abdicating our own responsibility.
 They're just as human as I am.
 That is what makes their acts so despicable.